Business Continuity Planning

 Business Continuity Principle according Dragon1:

-Principle Business Continuity - Short Statement: 'Preventing critical systems to down completely or being able to quickly switch over to alternative systems, increases continuation of delivery of products and services.'
+Principle Business Continuity - Short Statement: 'Preventing critical systems from going down completely or being able to switch over to alternative systems quickly increases continuation of delivery of products and services.'

 Business Continuity Principle according TOGAF: